 Join us for a livestream of the Ask a Cycling Coach Podcast!
 We’ll be discussing the basics of aerobic metabolism and how you can use it to make you faster, the physiological and psychological effects of openers, analysis of Coach Jonathan’s Tahoe Trail 100 performance and more!

 Pedaling Technique, Smarter Racing, TT vs. Road Bikes and More – Ask a Cycling a Coach 185

 Join us for Episode 185 of the Ask a Cycling Coach Podcast!
 We’ll be having a discussion on whether proper pedaling technique is a myth, how to win races with low power output, when triathletes should use a road bike instead of a TT bike and taking your live questions.
 More show notes and discussion…

-Answer: Divide the amount of kJs by 4.184 then multiply by .25.
-Calories burned cycling are dependent on your Gross Metabolic Efficiency, but for most people it’s between 20-25%.
+Answer: Divide the amount of kJs by 4.184 then divide by .25.
+Calories burned cycling are dependent on your Gross Metabolic Efficiency, but for most people, it’s between 20-25%.
 That means for every Calorie you burn produces around 1.045 kilojoules.
 For practical reasons, most cyclists approximate 1 kJ is equal to 1 Calorie.
 In…